Culture of Namibia

 Culture in Namibia is a blend of many different people and its culture and customs have absorbed both African and European elements and fused them into a blend of the two.
 Although the country is urbanising rapidly, a majority of Namibians still live in rural areas and lead largely impoverished lives.
 It is among these people, however, that cultural tradition survive most strongly.

-One of the sparsest populated countries in the world, Namibia's different cultures span an impressively diverse population, from the Bantu-speaking Ovambo and Herero tribes (the latter of which are admired for their colorful Victorian dress) to the Damara minorities and nomadic San Bushmen.
+One of the sparsest populated countries in the world, Namibia's different cultures span an impressively diverse population, from the Bantu-speaking Ovambo and Herero tribes (the latter of which are admired for their colorful Victorian dress) to the Damara minorities and nomadic San.
 German colonisation left its own imprint on Namibia, with German being a widely spoken language today and German architecture and cuisine featuring prominently.
 Namibia's diverse and, at times, harsh climate has contributed to its colourful history.

 Population

 Namibia has the second-lowest population density of any sovereign country, after Mongolia.
 In 2017 there were on average 3.08 people per km2.

 The current population of Namibia is 2,599,944 based on projections of the latest United Nations data.